 Low noise, high-bandwidth analog electronics is our specialty.
-From design and component selection, to enclosure design we pride ourselves on pushing performance and usability.
+From design and component selection to enclosure design, we pride ourselves on pushing performance and usability.
 All of our enclosures form tight Faraday boxes with careful construction to ensure electrical contacts between panels and careful grounding.
-To get the lowest noise there are no switchers or micro-processors that radiate noise.
+In order to get the lowest noise, there are no switchers or micro-processors that radiate noise.
 Our low noise, linear power supply is external, which keeps 60 Hz off sensitive signals.
 All signals are available via front panel connections or buffered monitors.

 “The Rackless Rack”

 Our analog electronics modules are designed to be either stand-alone modules or they may be placed next to each other in a “rackless rack” configuration.
 Power is transferred from one module to the next via back panel power bridges.
 Input and output signals may be sent between modules via short front-panel BNC cables for easy access.